 The Compensation Committee currently consists of directors Logan, Shortliffe and Strachan, with director Rosati having resigned from the Compensation Committee on April 18, 2005 and Director Strachan having filled the vacancy caused by Director Rosati's resignation.
-The Compensation Committee held four meetings during fiscal year 2004.
-None of the members of the Compensation Committee is currently one of the Company's executive officers or employees.
-No member of the Compensation Committee serves as a member of the Board of Directors or Compensation Committee of any entity that has one or more officers serving as a member of the Company's Board of Directors or Compensation Committee.
-It has held two meetings since the end of fiscal year 2004.
+The Compensation Committee held six meetings during fiscal year 2005.
+None of the members of the Compensation Committee is currently one of our executive officers or employees.
+No member of the Compensation Committee serves as a member of the Board of Directors or Compensation Committee of any entity that has one or more officers serving as a member of our Board of Directors or Compensation Committee.
+It has held three meetings since the end of fiscal year 2005.